-The Centers for Medicare & Medicaid Services (CMS) has heard from older consumers and people with disabilities who reported getting wrongful bills for medical care, even though they had QMB coverage.
-Older consumers have also submitted complaints to the Consumer Financial Protection Bureau (CFPB), reporting that debt collectors repeatedly attempted to collect these types of bills, or sent this information to credit reporting companies.
+The Centers for Medicare & Medicaid Services (CMS) has heard from people with Medicare who report being billed for covered services, even though they’re in the QMB program.
+Older consumers have also submitted complaints to the CFPB, reporting that debt collectors tried to collect these types of bills, or sent this information to credit reporting companies.

-1. Tell the provider or debt collector that you are enrolled in the QMB Program and can’t be charged for Medicare deductibles, coinsurance, and copayments.
+1. Tell your provider or the debt collector that you're in the QMB Program and can’t be charged for Medicare deductibles, coinsurance, and copayments.
 If you’ve already made payments on a bill for services and items Medicare covers, you have the right to a refund.

-You can get a printer-friendly version of this information, also , to share with friends or clients.
-You can also go to Ask CFPB to find out about your rights when responding to a debt collector or learn how to dispute an error on your credit report.
+You can download a of this information to share with friends or clients.
+You can also visit Ask CFPB to learn about your rights when responding to a debt collector and how to dispute an error on your credit report.

 Stacy Canan is Assistant Director of the CFPB’s Office for Older Americans.
 To learn more about our work on behalf of older consumers, visit consumerfinance.gov/olderamericans.